acs2405/LSysGen/README.md

 make
 ```

-For debug purposes, the cmake command should be something like:
+For debug purposes, the cmake command should be:

 ```
 cmake -DCMAKE_BUILD_TYPE=Debug ..